Last updated on June 4th, 2021

 - Vials entered into the instrument will be automatically tested every ten minutes for the duration of the testing protocol period.
 Positive vials will be determined by the BD BACTEC fluorescent series instrument and identified as such (see the appropriate BD BACTEC Fluorescent Series Instrument User’s Manual).

-- Remove the positive vials, subculture in an appropriate solid culture medium (Chocolate Agar, Blood Agar and MacConeky Agar) and Gram-stain.
-Gram stain will provide a necessary preliminary report which can help physician to take appropriate decision while waiting for the culture report.
+- Remove the positive vials, subculture in an appropriate solid culture medium (Chocolate Agar, Blood Agar, and MacConeky Agar), and Gram-stain.
+Gram stain will provide a necessary preliminary report which can help physicians to make appropriate decisions while waiting for the culture report.

 - If the growth is observed in the solid culture medium, note the colony morphology, do the necessary testing to identify the isolate as well as perform antimicrobial susceptibility test.